During a colonoscopy, the doctor inserts a colonoscope into your rectum to check for abnormalities in your entire colon.

 How you prepare

 Before a colonoscopy, you'll need to clean out (empty) your colon.
-Any residue in your colon may obscure the view of your colon and rectum during the exam.
+Any residue in your colon may make it difficult to get a good view of your colon and rectum during the exam.

 To empty your colon, your doctor may ask you to: